 This component will finance the geographic expansion of the CCT program and continue the support to existing convergence districts under RRPM.
 The project will continue financing the implementation of the CCT program in convergence areas supported under RRPM, while expanding its geographic coverage to three southern districts: Taoy and Samouay in Saravan, Sepone and Nong in Savannakhet province, and Kaleumm and Dakcheung in Sekong province in case of the total envelope of USD 37M.
-The selection of new target areas has been defined in coordination with other convergence projects, considering the following criteria: poverty incidence; density of potential beneficiaries (based on the 2022 social registry data), districts designated as Development Focal Points,48 health and nutrition indicators such as stunting and under-coverage of immunization and skilled birth attendance, other vulnerabilities (such as risks of climate change), and operational efficiency considerations for implementation.
-It is estimated that about a total of 72,000 beneficiaries (60,000 beneficiaries in case of USD25M envelope) will be supported from the second phase of the program (between March 2024 and the end of the project in 2029); this includes about 56,000 beneficiaries enrolled in existing convergence villages and 16,000 new beneficiaries (about 3,900 beneficiaries USD25M envelope) to be enrolled in new target villages.
+The selection of new target areas has been defined in coordination with other convergence projects, considering the following criteria: poverty incidence; density of potential beneficiaries (based on the 2022 social registry data), districts designated as Development Focal Points, health and nutrition indicators such as stunting and under-coverage of immunization and skilled birth attendance, other vulnerabilities (such as risks of climate change), and operational efficiency considerations for implementation.